unremarkablegarden/shipwreck/README.md

 You need `file_handler.js`, `filewalker.js` and the `node_modules` folder of it to work.
 Put the whole containing folder `Shipwreck` in your Ableton user library.

 Drop a folder in the zone of the device to recursively load all samples inside it.
+It's set to go 7 levels deep in sub-folders.
+This can be changed in `file_handler.js` under the variable `depth`.

 You'll be able to select the first 128 x 128 = 16,384 samples with the first two MIDI CC's.
-Consider that you can automate and sequence this.
+Consider that you can map, automate or sequence these.

-In the UI, the first two number boxes, **Banks** and **Files**, are just to show you how much you can select.
+In the UI, the first two number boxes, **Banks** and **Files**, are just to show you how much is available to select.

 If you load a folder with 256 samples, that will be two banks, Bank 1 and 2, with 128 samples in each.
 1,000 samples would make 7 banks.